Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2-React-Core-Concepts/lesson-2-React-Core-Concepts.md

 ### Reuse Stateful Logic

-‘stateful logic’ referrs to a component’s `state`, the data stored by the component, and any associated logic to alter that `state`.
+‘stateful logic’ refers to a component’s `state`, the data stored by the component, and any associated logic to alter that `state`.

 Before Hooks, `state` was quite rigidly bound to a particular component and common or repeated logic wasn’t easily removed into a separate space to be reused across other components.